Ellen White Investigation

 Nisan 15 Saturday The annual Passover day was celebrated Jesus rested in the tomb

-Now that we have established that according to Ellen White, Jesus died on the Friday before Passover (Nisan 14) and rested in the tomb on the subsequent High Sabbath (Nisan 15), we can cross-reference these dates with the Jewish Calendar and determine if these events occurred in 31 AD.
+Now that we have established that according to Ellen White, Jesus died on the Friday before Passover (Nisan 14) and rested in the tomb on the subsequent High Sabbath (Nisan 15), we can cross-reference these dates with the Jewish Calendar and determine if these events could have occurred in 31 AD.

 Pilate was governor of Judea between 26 AD and 36 AD.
 During that time period, Nisan 14 fell upon a Friday on only two years: